Argentine stocks sag, mirroring regional losses

 Regional markets were pressured downward by the slide on Wall Street, where financial shares slumped as U.S. Federal Reserve Chairman Ben Bernanke warned mortgage delinquencies and foreclosures were likely to rise.

-In Buenos Aires, food producer Molinos MOL.BA led losers, shedding 4.38 percent to 12 pesos per share.
-Brazilian stare-run energy firm Petrobras APBR.BA (PETR4.SA: Cotización) closed down 3.21 percent to 181 pesos.
+In Buenos Aires, food producer Molinos (MOL.BA) led losers, shedding 4.38 percent to 12 pesos per share.
+Brazilian stare-run energy firm Petrobras APBR.BA (PETR4.SA) closed down 3.21 percent to 181 pesos.

 Volume on the broad market totaled a healthy $43.6 million, and of the active issues, 51 declined, 20 advanced and 16 were unchanged.